Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 \subsection{Learning high-dimensional parity checks}

-While the last section showed a vast number of real-world datasets which can be easily learned by the standard two-layer feedforward architecture of the SWAP test-based QNN (introduced in Subsec. \ref{subsec:twolayer_nn}), we discuss in this section the parity check function, which is well known to be hard to learn for many types of neural networks \cite{Dhar2010}.
-Indeed, we present in Subsec. \ref{subsubsec:analytical_argument} an analytical argument for why the quadratic activation function, used in the SWAP test-based architecture, prohibits the standard two-layer feedforward network to learn, even in principle, the $d$-dimensional parity check function, for $d>2$.
-In Subsec. \ref{subsubsec:numerics_xor} we then demonstrate with numerical experiments that our proposed modification of the original architecture with product layers (see Subsec. \ref{subsec:productlayer}) allows us to enhance the expressivity of the original network and learn the parity check in arbitrary dimensions.
-In Appendix \ref{app:spiral} we repeat a similar numerical analysis for another hard-to-learn function: the n-spiral task, for which we find a similar increase in expressivity when using the generalized quantum neural network with product layers.
+While the last section showed that a variety of real-world datasets can be easily learned by the standard two-layer feedforward architecture of the SWAP test-based QNN (introduced in Sec.~\ref{subsec:twolayer_nn}), we discuss in this section the parity check function, which is well-known to be hard to learn for many types of neural networks \cite{Dhar2010}.
+Indeed, we present in Sec.~\ref{subsubsec:analytical_argument} an analytical argument for why the quadratic activation function, used in the SWAP test-based architecture, prohibits the standard two-layer feedforward network to learn, even in principle, the $d$-dimensional parity check function, for $d>2$.
+In Sec.~\ref{subsubsec:numerics_xor} we then demonstrate with numerical experiments that our proposed modification of the original architecture with product layers (see Sec.~\ref{subsec:productlayer}) allows us to enhance the expressivity of the original network and learn the parity check in arbitrary dimensions.
+In Sec.~\ref{subsec:spiral} we repeat a similar numerical analysis for another hard-to-learn function: the n-spiral task, for which we find a similar increase in expressivity when using the generalized quantum neural network with product layers.